FahadNiz/DSALabPrograms/README.md

 # **DSA Lab Programs**

-This repository contains the implementations of various Data Structures and Applications (DSA) programs as per the lab manual.
+This repository contains the implementations of various Data Structures and Applications (BCS305) programs as per the lab manual.
 Each program demonstrates key DSA concepts in C.

 **Note**: This code is not the same code as the manual and I coded this by myself just referring the manual and made my own changes.